 Older adult woman sitting on couch engaged in conversation with her husband.

-How to Manage 4 Common Alzheimer’s Behaviors
+How To Manage 4 Common Alzheimer’s Behaviors

 Common Behavior 1: Anger and Aggression

-How to manage this behavior: Physical discomfort, environmental factors and an inability to communicate can all be causes of aggression or anger in someone with Alzheimer’s.
+How to manage this behavior: Physical discomfort, environmental factors, and an inability to communicate can all be causes of aggression or anger in someone with Alzheimer’s.
 The good news is that you can help a loved one manage many of these sources of frustration.

 Here’s how you can help calm someone who is showing signs of anger or aggression: